Guides

 <script setup lang="ts">

-// Assuming you have a list of category IDs from a product
+// Extract category IDs from the product

 const { records: categories } = useGetMany({